 Trace Linking

-traces that result from their execution.- Use fields like
+agent_plantraces may link tocalendar_eventorreflectiontraces that result from their execution.- Use fields like

-to maintain referential integrity.
+linked_event_uidorchild_trace_idsto maintain referential integrity.

 4. Orchestration UI Patterns